 Competitiveness is a driver of Canada's economic prosperity and signal of Canada’s attractiveness as a global jurisdiction and immigration destination.
 It reflects Canada’s ability to attract investment, foster innovation and spur economic growth.

-Top 10 in the Global Competitiveness Index.
+Top 10 countries in IMD World Competitiveness Ranking.